-If we have reason to believe that any child is suffering from a notifiable disease, as identified under the Health Protection (notification) Regulation 2010, the Head of CYP will inform Ofsted and the local authority.
+If we have reason to believe that any child or young person is suffering from a notifiable disease, as identified under the Health Protection (notification) Regulation 2010, the Head of CYP will inform Ofsted and the local authority.
 We will act on any advice given by the Health Protection Agency and inform Ofsted of any action taken.

-YMCA CYP staff will let other parents/carers and staff know about any infectious diseases or illnesses (including head lice) that a child at our settings may have through posters and team meetings, with consideration at all times regarding confidentiality.
+YMCA CYP staff will let other parents/carers and staff know about any infectious diseases or illnesses (including head lice) that a child or young person at our settings may have through appropriate communication, with consideration always regarding confidentiality.